-The University of Houston System is affiliated with several foundations and organizations that have been created to benefit certain operations of the University.
-Those which have a significant relationship with the University are described below.
-The assets, liabilities, and equities of the various foundations and organizations are not contained in the financial statements of the University.
+The University of Houston System is affiliated with several foundations and organizations that have been created to benefit certain operations of the System.
+Those which have a significant relationship with the System are described below.
+The assets, liabilities, and equities of the various foundations and organizations are not contained in the financial statements of the System.

-University of Houston Foundation
+University of Houston-System Administration

-The stated purpose of the University of Houston Foundation is for the advancement of the general welfare of the University of Houston, Houston, Texas, as a whole, including, without limitation, all of the colleges and branches or divisions, thereof, wheresoever located, as well as all of the facilities and activities thereof now or hereafter existing or created, not inconsistent with the objectives, operation and management of the University of Houston.
-The Foundation's Board of Trustees consists of nine members.
-The Foundation remitted \$2,245,662.92 of direct support and \$306,779.86 of indirect support to the Institution during the year ended August 31, 2011.
+The stated purpose of the University of Houston Foundation is for the advancement of the general welfare of the University of Houston, Texas, as a whole, including, without limitation, all of the colleges and branches or divisions, thereof, wheresoever located, as well as all of the facilities and activities thereof now or hereafter existing or created, not inconsistent with the objectives, operation and management of the University of Houston.
+The Foundations Board of Trustees consists of nine members.
+The Foundation remitted \$2,365,662.92 of direct support and \$324,719.39 of indirect support to the System during the year ended August 31, 2011.

-University of Houston College of Business Administration Foundation
+University of Houston-College of Business Administration

-The stated purpose of the University of Houston College of Business Administration Foundation is to solicit, receive, or otherwise acquire real or personal property with the primary objective of improving the quality of education provided by the C.T.
-Bauer College of Business Administration; to assist in developing and increasing the facilities of the College for broader educational opportunities; to apply funds and other resources in procuring quality personnel, materials, and equipment; and to foster professional zeal among the faculty of the College and to promote the general educational interests of such faculty.
+The stated purpose of the University of Houston College of Business Administration Foundation is to solicit, receive, or otherwise acquire real or personal property with the primary objective of improving the quality of education provided by the College of Business Administration; to assist in developing and increasing the facilities of the College for broader educational opportunities; to apply funds and other resources in procuring quality personnel, materials, and equipment; and to foster professional zeal among the faculty of the College and to promote the general educational interests of such faculty.
 The Foundation's Board of Trustees consists of fourteen members.
-The Foundation remitted no direct support to the University during the year and \$978,532.89 of indirect support for the year ended August 31, 2011.
+The Foundation remitted no direct support and \$ 978,532.89 of indirect support to the System during the year ended August 31, 2011.

-University of Houston Law Foundation
+University of Houston-Law Foundation

 The stated purpose of the University of Houston Law Foundation is to complement legal education and assist in the orderly development of law and legal institutions through basic and applied research, service and cooperative effort for the benefit of the Law Program, and other programs and schools now or hereafter existing in related fields, of the University of Houston.
 The Foundation's Board of Trustees consists of fifteen members.
-The Foundation remitted \$ 655,587.04 of direct support to the University during the year and no indirect support during the year ended August 31, 2011.
+The Foundation remitted \$655,587.04 of direct support and no indirect support to the System during the year ended August 31, 2011.

-University of Houston Alumni Organization
+University of Houston-Alumni Organization

 The stated purpose of the University of Houston Alumni Organization is to promote the aims, ideals, and purposes of the founders, officers, and faculty of the University of Houston.
 The Organization's Board of Trustees consists of fifteen officers and twenty-one at large directors.
-The Organization remitted no direct or indirect support to the University during the year ended August 31, 2011.
+The Organization remitted no direct support to the System during the year ended August 31, 2011.